 We conduct a significant portion of our business outside the United States.
 Our operations outside the United States are subject to risks normally associated with international operations.
 These risks include the need to convert currencies which we may receive for our products into currencies required to pay our debt, or into currencies in which we purchase raw materials or pay for services, which could result in a gain or loss depending on fluctuations in exchange rates.
 Other risks of international operations include trade barriers, tariffs, exchange controls, national and regional labor strikes, social and political risks, general economic risks, required compliance with a variety of foreign laws, including tax laws and the difficulty of enforcing agreements and collecting receivables through foreign legal systems.

-Our ability to protect our intellectual property may affect our ability to compete.
+Our business is dependent upon our intellectual property.
+If our patents are declared invalid or our trade secrets become known to our competitors, our ability to compete may be adversely affected.